Friday, December 09, 2011

 20111106_3594

-Aunty said that we needed to try their fish balls.
+Aunty said that we needed to try their deep-fried fish balls.
 Bring it on!

 These were bouncy and very tasty.
-They weren’t fishy at all.
-I tasted hints of orange rind, which was a pleasant surprise.
-The random whiffs of orange helped reset the palate.
-The fish balls came with some salty preserved clams.
-It was like a soy sauce, again, not fishy at all.
-No wonder everyone had a plate of these!
+I didn't think the fish balls tasted too fishy.
+It was quite mild.
+I tasted hints of orange zest, which was a pleasant surprise.
+The random bursts of orange helped cut through the heaviness and this made it dangerously easy to eat the fish balls.
+There was some salty preserved clams for dipping as well.
+It was like soy sauce.
+No wonder everyone in the restaurant ordered these!

 20111106_3601